zephyrproject-rtos/zephyr/doc/guides/flash_debug/probes.rst

 most J-Link features like the ultra fast flash download and debugging speed or the free-to-use GDBServer.

-More informations about upgrading ST-LINK/V2-1 to JLink or restore ST-Link/V2-1 firmware please visit: `Segger over ST-Link`_
+More information about upgrading ST-LINK/V2-1 to JLink or restore ST-Link/V2-1 firmware please visit: `Segger over ST-Link`_

 Flash and debug with ST-Link